artsy/README/systems/recommendations/inspired-by-your-saved-artworks.md

 | $k_1$                | 1.2                            | 1.2                            |
 | $b$                  | 0.75                           | 0.75                           |

+The sequence diagram of Inspired By Your Saved Artworks is shown below.

 ```mermaid
 sequenceDiagram
     participant E as Eigen (Mobile)